Marjorie Leeming

-Marjorie Leeming (1903 – June 10, 1987) was a Canadian tennis player, badminton player and teacher.
+Marjorie Leeming (June 4 1903 – June 10, 1987) was a Canadian tennis player, badminton player and teacher.
 She won the Canadian Open ladies' singles title twice and was runner-up on four occasions.
 Leeming took the Canadian doubles championship three times and the mixed doubles twice.
 She won seven titles in British Columbia and was the Oregon State Tennis Championship singles winner in 1926.
 After her tennis ended due to injury, Leeming moved into education, co-authoring a 1935 school textbook on modern composition for use in schools in British Columbia.
-She taught badminton, golf and tennis to coeds at the University of British Columbia before becoming assistant dean to its dean of women.
+She taught badminton, golf and tennis to female students at the University of British Columbia before becoming assistant dean to its dean of women.
 Leeming is an inductee of the BC Sports Hall of Fame, the Tennis Canada Hall of Fame and the Greater Victoria Sports Hall of Fame.

 Personal background

 In 1903, Leeming was born in Kamloops, British Columbia, Canada.
 She had a sister, Hope, who was also a tennis player.
 When she was four years old, Leeming and her family moved to Victoria, British Columbia.
 She studied at Victoria High School.
 While enrolled at the University of British Columbia (UBC), Leeming was told she would fail her classes if she took some time off to meet another tennis player for an exhibition match in Vancouver since sport was not considered as legitimate activity for women in that era.
 She graduated from the UBC in 1926.
 Leeming died on June 10, 1987, in Victoria.
 She did not marry.